 - 1 Orange

-Weigh your egg whites.
-Then whisk them in a mixer along with the cream of tartar until stiff peaks form - you know this has happened when you can tip the bowl upside down without it falling out
+- Whisk the egg whites in a mixer along with the cream of tartar until stiff peaks form - you know this has happened when you can tip the bowl upside down without it falling out

-The reason you weigh the egg whites is so your can double the weight of your sugar.
-Measure out both types of sugar to double the weight of the egg whites, and add half of the sugar mixture into the egg whites while the mixer is on.
+- Measure out both types of sugar and add half of the sugar mixture into the egg whites while the mixer is on.
 Add the ground ginger too

-Bake the meringue on 120C/250F/Gas Mark 1/2 for 1 hour and 15 minutes.
+- Bake the meringue for 1 hour and 15 minutes.
 Then leave it to cool completely

 - Whip the double cream and spread it in the middle of the meringue.
 Sprinkle over the crushed up ginger nut biscuits

 - Then add the orange zest, slices of orange with the rind cut off and the dark chocolate pearls